github-education-resources/GitHubGraduation-2021/_data/jtmlock/jtmlock.md

-# Application to the Class of 2021🎓

---- # Educational Profile |

 - name: Adam Smith
 - institution: College of Southern Nevada
 - quote: Do.
 Or Do Not.
 There is no Try.